oracle/fmw-kubernetes/docs-source/content/idm-products/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S.md

    ```
    NAME: nginx-ingress
    LAST DEPLOYED: <DATE>
-   NAMESPACE: nginx
+   NAMESPACE: mynginxns
    STATUS: deployed
    REVISION: 1
    TEST SUITE: None
    NOTES:
    The nginx-ingress controller has been installed.
    It may take a few minutes for the LoadBalancer IP to be available.
-   You can watch the status by running 'kubectl --namespace nginx get services -o wide -w nginx-ingress-controller'
+   You can watch the status by running 'kubectl --namespace mynginxns get services -o wide -w nginx-ingress-controller'

    An example Ingress that makes use of the controller: